martinandrovich/rovi_system/README.md

 Make sure you have Git SSH configured properly as per [this guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

-Download the [`setup.bash`](https://github.com/martinandrovich/rovi_system/raw/main/setup.bash) file (← right click and save as) to where the workspace should be created.
-Open a terminal, navigate to where the file is located, make it executable by running `chmod +x setup.bash` and execute the file in the current shell as `source setup.bash`.
+Download [`setup.bash`](https://github.com/martinandrovich/rovi_system/raw/main/setup.bash) (← right click and save as) to where the workspace should be created.

-This will create a catkin workspace and download all necessary packages and dependencies.
-See [Usage](#usage) for how to use the project.
+Open a terminal, navigate to the file, make it executable with `chmod +x setup.bash`, and execute the file in the current shell as `source setup.bash`.
+This will create a catkin workspace and download all necessary packages.

 </details>